Critical historical timeline of the Jewish people from the promised land to the nation of Israel today

 As many as 50 to 100,000 Israelites were exiled to Assyria, and Assyrians repopulated the northern kingdom with other (pagan) people groups.

 As a result of the intermarriage, the Israelites of the north became impure, a mongrel in the eyes of God’s people, still preserved in the southern kingdom.

 After the split, the worship center remained in Jerusalem (Judah) until the second Temple’s destruction in 70 A.D.
 The southern kingdom became known as Judah.

 The southern kingdom had 20 kings, with 7 “revival kings,” delaying God’s judgment until 586 BC.
 King Nebuchadnezzar captured the southern kingdom (Judah).
 [Chronology of Kings]

 The line of Judah preserved

-Although many were exiled in Babylon, they did not repopulate the southern kingdom, as the Assyrians did in the north.
+Although many were exiled to Babylon, they did not repopulate the southern kingdom as the Assyrians did in the north.
 As a result, the Jewish race was preserved (Tribe of Benjamin and Judah).